 Unless you want your pictures to look like posters, you may wish to add a bevelled frame to each picture.
 How you do that differs on different graphics programs and is beyond the scope of this tutorial.
 If you Google for how to add a frame to a picture you are sure to quickly find how to do it.
 With GIMP I use a Script-Fu called “Add Frame with Bevel” and tick the box which adds a wood texture to the frame and that works for me.

 Save your picture as a PNG file or TGA, making sure you preserve transparency, and in the case of TGA you untick compression.
 Preserving transparency is important.
 Note that you should not save as a JPG (jpeg) file as that format does not support transparency.

 Now, we need to get the texture back into SL.

 Applying the texture

-Fire up your SL Viewer and, when ready, upload the PNG file you just saved.
+Fire up your SL Viewer and, when ready, upload the PNG or TGA file that you just saved.
 It will cost you L$10 to do this.
 It’ll probably end up in the Textures folder of your Inventory.